This tutorial covers a basic application and essential functions of SUMO for traffic analysis using an example network.

 |edge ID from||edge ID to||fromLane||toLane|

-With the meaning of each attribute as follows:
+The meaning of each attribute is as follows:

 - (a) from: ID of the link for which the traffic movements will be specified.

 - (b) to: ID of the downstream link of the above defined link.

 - (c) fromLane/toLane: lane number of the defined link in (a) and the lane number of the link in (b), which are connected.

 If you change to Connection Mode, you will be able to specify new connections or change existing connections.
 This is possible by clicking on the chosen edge.
 As you can see on the left side of the following picture, the different meanings of the dyed edges are shown in the Legend.
 For further information and a deeper insight on this, please go to netedit.